sumitbiswal98/openshift-quickstart/event-driven/readme.md

 spring.cloud.stream.kafka.streams.binder.functions.process.applicationId: streams-03
 ```
 After that, add and configure a `Consumer` of the output topic.
 Materialize this topic with unique name, and provide endpoint for that.

+(Optionally) You can back to the `order-query-service` and rewrite implementation using Kafka Streams.